 Hilton Head Island boasts a flourishing cultural community of fine art, music and theatrical venues.
 Island offerings include cultural exhibits, galleries and performances at the Arts Center of Coastal Carolina, Main Street Theatre, Hilton Head Symphony Orchestra, Hilton Head Dance School, Coastal Discovery Museum and the Heyward House Historic Center in Bluffton, S.C.

-Hilton Head Island offers 12 miles (19 km) of beaches with public access and metered parking available at the following locations: Coligny Beach, Alder Lane Beach Park, Folly Field Beach Park, Dreissen’s Beach Park, Islanders Beach Park, Burkes Beach, Chaplin Community Park, Fish Haul Park, Mitchelville Beach Park.
+Hilton Head Island offers 12 miles (19 km) of beaches with public access and metered parking available at the following locations: Coligny Beach Park, Alder Lane Beach Park, Folly Field Beach Park, Dreissen Beach Park, Islanders Beach Park, Burkes Beach, Chaplin Community Park, and Fish Haul Beach Park.

 There are over 250 restaurants on Hilton Head Island, ranging from fast-food to gourmet.
 Dining venues include all types of major ethnic cuisine, including French, German, Italian, Caribbean, Japanese, Greek, Chinese, Thai and Mexican.
 For those with a milder palate, the Island also offers great All-American and southern-style fare as well as famous local seafood.
 Click here for the Culinary Guide.